henrydhall/Hero-Scape-App/README.md

 # Hero-Scape-App
 App to access Hero Scape cards more easily than looking through cards.

+## Python Interface
+We need a python interface to work with the sqlite3 database I've made, using sql queries.
+The initial program I've made will really only allow you to enter new cards, and maybe we'll move on from there later.

 ## Cards Table
 * Name: SMALLTEXT
 * Template: SMALLTEXT